An Introduction to ENL

 The bread example makes an implicit assumption: that the effectual value of the first loaf is higher than its input cost.
 This is what makes the first loaf worth producing, and why we have to track the output’s declining marginal value and rising marginal cost to know when to stop.
 In some cases, however, this assumption is false.
 For example, an economy’s first batch of cigarettes, if consumed as intended, would result in negative effectual value, which means that this value would likely be lower than its input cost.
 This tells us that the first batch should not be produced, and that the optimum quantity for cigarettes is therefore zero.

 Cigarettes, and other products with similar characteristics, are known in ENL as irrational outputs.
-Knowing which outputs are irrational is obviously important because it allows us to avoid health-destroying production.
+Knowing which outputs are irrational is important because it allows us to avoid health-destroying production.
 Its broader economic significance is that it helps us establish the economy’s rational output mix.
-In a contractionary economy, irrational outputs would be removed from the mix as soon as this is socially feasible.
+In a sustainable economy, irrational outputs would be removed from the mix as soon as this is socially feasible.
 This would both increase aggregate health and reduce the economy’s ecological impact.
-Conversely, outputs that are not currently being produced, but that should be produced based on the stated criteria, would be quickly added to the output mix.
+Conversely, outputs that are not currently being produced, but that should be produced based on ENL’s criteria, would be quickly added to the output mix.
 Let me now proceed to the second step in determining an output’s rational quantity: the consideration of environmental constraints.

 An Output’s Ecological Limit